Canada–China relations: 5G

-In the first week of May 2019, Canadian Public Safety Minister Ralph Goodale committed to decide before the 2019 Canadian federal election what the Liberal government would do with respect to construction of Canada's 5G telecommunications infrastructure.
-Critics like H. R. McMaster argued forcefully that a Chinese law, which obligates corporations like Huawei to cooperate with the Chinese state, overrides Huawei's promises to protect Canadian data.
-On 30 July 2019, Goodale abandoned his commitment because of consultations with the US and the Five Eyes' partners.
+In the first week of May 2019, Canadian Public Safety Minister Ralph Goodale committed to decide before the 2019 Canadian federal election what the Liberal government would do with respect to construction of Canada's 5G telecommunications infrastructure On 30 July 2019, Goodale abandoned his commitment because of consultations with the US and the Five Eyes' partners.
 The US and Australian governments have rejected Huawei because they are concerned that it is too closely connected to the intelligence services of China.
 On 3 June 2020, Bell Canada rejected Huawei in favour of Ericsson to supply its 5G network.
 It came to light at the same time that Rogers Communications had also selected Ericsson for its own 5G network.
 Telus selected Nokia and Ericsson.
-This all came to pass during the first week of June in which PMUK Boris Johnson also rejected Huawei in favour of the Nordic vendors, and was forming a democratic alliance to favour other suppliers than the Chinese.

-The editorial board of the National Post went so far as to observe on 5 June that "As Ottawa dithers, Canada's major cellular providers shun Huawei".
-In the editorial it was pointed out that Videotron chose Samsung, and that Rogers chose Ericsson as early as 2018, that Huawei CEO Ren Zhengfei is a former PLA manager and current Chicom party member, and laws "force Chinese companies to support, assist and co-operate with the state intelligence work...
-It would be folly to give the authoritarian regime even the potential of building a back door into networks that drive our cars, host high-level cabinet meetings and transmit government and corporate secrets."

 In May 2022, the Canadian government banned Huawei and ZTE from the country's 5G network.